 So why should I get a test?

 This is usually the case when you have unprotected sex, be it anal, vaginal or oral.
 You can get an STI – don’t forget about toys.
 You might not even know you have one, since the symptoms don’t really show.
 If you leave them be, then they will become painful and will have a dangerous impact on your health and even fertility.
 The worst part is that you can pass them to someone else, too.
 But they’re treatable, so all you need to do is to take the test.
 It’s no shame; you have to take care of your health.
-You can take an at home std test to see what the results are.
-Also, don’t forget to get tested regularly – once a year, at least.
+You can take a self collect to see what the results are.
+Also, don’t forget to get tested regularly – once a year with Self Collect..

 How soon can I get tested?

 You had unprotected sex.
 So it’s fair you want to get tested as soon as possible.
 And you should think this way.
 However, you might want to wait a few days before doing it.
 Also, keep in mind that it can take some time before the results come to light, because they have different windows periods – this is how long it takes after you’ve been exposed to an infection.
 It can take two days for some, weeks for others.
 This is why you should wait a few days before getting tested.
 And then wait and get tested again a few weeks later.
 For Chlamydia, for example, it takes for 1 to 5 days to show the results.
 For Syphilis, 3 to 6 weeks, for Gonorrhoea, 2 to 6 days, for Oral herpes, 4 to 6 weeks, for Genital herpes, 4 to 6 weeks, for Hepatitis A, 2 to 7 weeks, for Hepatitis B, 6 weeks, for Hepatitis C, 8 to 9 weeks, for HIV, 1 to 3 months.

 Can I get the test from my doctor?